Click a thumbnail to open a larger version in another window.

 The skinny tires are helpful in deeper snow but fall short in handling.
 The tall stiff sidewalls contribute to a rough ride over bad roads.
 A lightweight alloy wheel package should be available for this vehicle, along with a telescoping steering wheel.
 Both features can be had on the SL trim levels along with a CVT gearbox.
 I haven't driven a Nissan CVT (yet), but the four speed auto seems more than capabable to move this car around.
 The gear ratios are well spaced and engine revs are low on the highway to reduce noise.

 Nissan engineers nailed the exhaust tuning with this car.
 It sounds as if there's at least a 2.5L engine under the hood when you drive the engine over 3000rpm.
 Over 4000rpm when you are forced to accelerate onto the freeway from a very short on-ramp, the engine sounds very raspy and would greatly benefit from a cold air intake system to help the engine breath better even at lower rpms.

 My hat goes off to Nissan for the great engineering done to this vehicle.
-A larger engine, such as the 2.0L 140hp unit found in the Sentra, would make a great option on the Versa.
-Perhaps a Versa Spec-V is on Nissans to-do list!
+A larger engine, such as the 2.0L 140hp unit found in the Sentra, would make a great option on the fusion.
+Perhaps a fusion Spec-V is on Nissans to-do list!

 If I had kept OD on during all driving fuel consumption would probably have been in the mid-to-high 8L/100km range.
 I should mention that the mileage I got with this car also included some idling time.
 Engine warm ups and when loading the car with boxes to move a friend of mine.
 Yes, its free to raid a tim hortons cardboard dumpster!